NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

     this value too small _may result in  a hang for your Spark job_ because a task may contain multiple PandasUDF(`MapInPandas`) instances which results in multiple Python processes.
     Each process will try to acquire the Python GPU process semaphore.
-This may result in a deadlock situation because a Spark job will not proceed until all its tasks are finished
+This may result in a deadlock situation because a Spark job will not proceed until all its tasks are finished.

     For example, in a specific Spark Stage that contais 3 PandasUDFs, 2 Spark tasks are running and each task launches 3 Python process while we set this `concurrentPythonWorkers` to 4.